 Just focus on how good it will feel to accomplish it, dive in, and see just how fast you can get your home tidy.

-While you may never actually enjoy cleaning, I promise that you will enjoy living in a clean house!
+While you may never actually enjoy doing housework and cleaning, I promise that you will enjoy living in a clean house!

 Want more cleaning inspiration?
 I have a Cleaning Hacks board on Pinterest.
 Please check it out!